surreal-03/legendary-waddle/data/README.md

 Firewalls Cloud Do what you love and the money will follow.
 Success doesn’t just find you.
 You have to go out and get it.
 Multi-threading Great things never come from comfort zones.
 Code Review
 Content Delivery Network Success doesn’t just find you.
 You have to go out and get it.
 GraphQL Event-driven Architecture Database API WebSockets Containerization Frontend Performance Work hard in silence, let your success be your noise.
 Pull Request
+Kubernetes DevOps Big Data The only way to do great work is to love what you do.
+Great things never come from comfort zones.
+Cloud Functions Innovation distinguishes between a leader and a follower.
+Event-driven Architecture Optimization Replica Set